 \subsection{Patch Ranking}

 The patch ranking phase integrates reproduction test generation and patch prioritization to provide a comprehensive evaluation framework for selecting optimal repair solutions.

 In the reproduction test generation process, \tool utilizes a prompt that combines the issue description with 20 KG-mined relevant functions.
 Reproduction tests are specialized test cases dynamically generated by LLMs to simulate the exact conditions and environment, verifying whether a patch addresses the proposed issue.
-Using Deepseek-V3~\cite{deepseekai2024deepseekv3technicalreport}, \tool iteratively generates tests that reproduce the described issue, averaging 113 valid reproduction tests per iteration and successfully generating at least one reproduction test for 203~(67.7\%) instances in the SWE-Bench-Lite benchmark.
+Using DeepSeek-V3~\cite{deepseekai2024deepseekv3technicalreport}, \tool iteratively generates tests that reproduce the described issue, averaging 113 valid reproduction tests per iteration and successfully generating at least one reproduction test for 203~(67.7\%) instances in the SWE-bench Lite benchmark.
 All generated tests are executed within isolated Docker~\cite{docker} containers to ensure testing consistency and reproducibility.

-The patch prioritization process employs a multi-tiered ranking strategy.
-For each syntactically valid patch, we evaluate four metrics in descending priority: (1) regression test passing count, strictly limited to only those tests that the original codebase already passed, (2) reproduction test passing count, (3) majority voting across model-generated patches, and (4) normalized patch size.
-Larger patches are preferred when other criteria are equal, assuming they consider a broader range of edge cases.
-The highest-ranked patch is selected as the final solution.
+The patch prioritization process employs a multi-layer ranking strategy.
+For each syntactically valid patch, we evaluate four metrics in descending priority: (1) regression test passing count, strictly limited to only those tests that the original code already passed, (2) LLM-generated reproduction test passing count, (3) majority voting (most frequently minimized LLM-generated patch), and (4) normalized patch size.
+The highest-ranked patch is selected as the final patch submission.